reinforceio/tensorforce-client/README.md

 - Watch the progress of your experiments by following basic stats (e.g. average reward per episode) or via occasional tensorboard downloads.
-- Pause, stop, resume, download your experiments from your local command line.
+- Pause, stop, resume, download your experiments all from your local command line.
 - Link clusters to your experiments to shut them down automatically once the experiment is done running.

-[comment]: <> (Put timers on your clusters in case you forget to shut them down Shut down all clusters when done!)

 ### Requirements

-##### (Installation will be described in detail further below).
+##### (Installations will be described in detail further below).

-- A google cloud platform account (any google account will do) with billing enabled and a bunch of so-called "google cloud APIs" activated:
+- A google cloud platform account (any google account will do) with billing enabled and certain "google cloud APIs" activated.
 - The Google Cloud SDK.
 - Local installation of Python3.5 or higher.
 - The tensorforce-client python module (pip-installable).